 NOTICE: Failure to complete and document all the following pre-startup and both post-startup checks, listed in sections A (below) and B on page 8, could void all warranties.
 A. Pre-Startup & Post-Startup Checks: (Check blocks as each step is completed.
 Retain this for your records.)
 A1.
 Pre-Startup Checks Completed By: DATE: - A2.
-8 Hour, Post-Startup Checks Completed By: DATE: A3.
+8 Hour, Post-Startup Checks Completed By: DATE: - A3.
 3 Day, Post-Startup Checks Completed By: \ DATE: MAKE SURE POWER TO THE MOTOR IS LOCKED OUT BEFORE STARTING PRE-STARTUP OR POST-STARTUP CHECKS.
-If possible, CAREFULLY spin the blower wheel by hand to ensure it rotates freely and no rubbing or clicking noise is 1. 🗀 🗖 🗖 heard.
-2. Check all blower, foundation and duct work hardware to make sure it is tight.
+1. 🖄 🖄 If possible, CAREFULLY spin the blower wheel by hand to ensure it rotates freely and no rubbing or clicking noise is heard.
+2. Check all blower mounting flange and duct work hardware to make sure it is tight.
 3. Check all blower wheel set screws to make sure they are tight per Table 1 on page 5.
 4. $\Box$ $\Box$ If the wheel has a taper-lock bushing, make sure the bolts are tightened per Table 2 on page 5.
 5. $\Box$ $\Box$ Make certain there is no foreign material in the blower or duct work that can become a projectile.
 6. $\Box$ $\Box$ $\Box$ Make sure any inspection doors in the duct work are securely bolted or locked.
 7. The state of 8. $\Box \Box \Box$ Check that all required guards are properly secured.

-- 9. $\square$ $\square$ Any dampers should be fully opened and closed to make sure there is no binding or interference. - 10.
-If your blower is mounted on an elevated support structure, make sure the structure is welded at all the joint connections and the structure is properly braced to prevent "side sway". - 11.
-Close any dampers to minimize load on motor.
+9. $\Box$ $\Box$ Any dampers should be fully opened and closed to make sure there is no binding or interference.
+10. If your blower is mounted on an elevated support structure, make sure the structure is welded at all the joint connections and the structure is properly braced to prevent "side sway".
+11. Close any dampers to minimize load on motor.
 Especially on blowers with high temperature construction.
 Never subject a "cold" blower to a "hot" gas stream.
 If the blower will be handling "hot gases" greater than 150°F (65°C) it is imperative that the blower be subjected to a gradual rate of temperature increase, not to exceed 15°F/minute (8°C/minute).
 The same temperature limits are also important when the blower is experiencing a drop in temperature until the temperature drops down to 150°F (65°C).
-Only, when the entire blower has reached an equilibrium temperature of 150°F (65°C), or less, should the power be turned off. - 12. $\Box$ $\Box$ $\Box$ Make sure the power source connections to the blower motor are per the motor manufacturers instructions. - 13.
+Only, when the entire blower has reached an equilibrium temperature of 150°F (65°C), or less, should the power be turned off.
+12. D Make sure the power source connections to the blower motor are per the motor manufacturers instructions.
+13. . .
 Make sure the blower wheel is stationary prior to startup.
-Starting a blower with a wheel that is rotating backwards can cause wheel damage. - 14.
-Apply power to the blower motor momentarily (i.e. "bump start") to check for proper blower wheel rotation.
+Starting a blower with a wheel that is rotating backwards can cause wheel damage.

+14. Apply power to the blower motor momentarily (i.e. "bump start") to check for proper blower wheel rotation.
 If the blower is rotating in the wrong direction, reconnect the motor leads per the motor manufacturers wiring schematic.
 Blower rotation is determined by viewing the blower from the motor side of the blower, NOT from the inlet side.
 After reconnecting the leads, repeat this step.
-See Fig. 2 below.
+See Fig. 1 below.

-- 15. $\square$ $\square$ Apply power to the blower motor and let it come up to full speed.
+- 15. D Apply power to the blower motor and let it come up to full speed.
 Turn off the power.
 Look and listen for any unusual noise or mechanical abnormality while the blower wheel is still spinning.
-If any are noticed, lock out the power, wait for the blower wheel to come to a complete stop, locate the cause and correct it. - 16. $\Box$ $\Box$ $\Box$ Unlock power and start the blower.
+If any are noticed, lock out the power, wait for the blower wheel to come to a complete stop, locate the cause and correct it. - 16.
+Unlock power and start the blower. - 17. $\Box$ $\Box$ Measure, record and keep the following motor data for future reference and comparison: (Single phase motors will only have L1 and L2 leads)